 Bone lesions cause pain; lesions at the skull base may affect vision, hearing, and pituitary function (particularly causing diabetes insipidus).

-Lungs, liver, spleen, lymph nodes, and bone marrow may be affected, resulting in a worse prognosis.
+Liver, spleen, lymph nodes, and bone marrow may be affected, resulting in a worse prognosis.

-Use chemotherapy for multiorgan involvement.
+Use chemotherapy for multisystem, multifocal and skull-based site involvement.

 The following are some English-language resources that may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.